omaciel/omacielhugo/content/posts/1184-on-reading-and-writing.md

   Great advice from Stephen King about writing which also applies to reading.
 tags:
+ - books
+ - reading
+ - writing
- - books, reading, writing, stephen king
+ - stephen king
 title: On Reading and writing
 ---